-Join Mike Meyers for an in-depth discussion in this video Client/server vs. peer-to-peer, part of CompTIA Network+ Exam Prep (N10-006) Part 5: Advanced IP Networking.
+Join Mike Meyers for an in-depth discussion in this video Client/server vs. peer-to-peer, part of CompTIA Network+ (N10-006) Cert Prep: 5 Advanced IP Networking.

 - I love the Network Plus, in fact, it's probably one of my favorite certifications out there.
 But it's got a couple of quirky little objectives on there and, well, this is one of them.
 It's the idea of client/server versus peer-to-peer.
 Now, when we say client/server and peer-to-peer, there are two totally different sets of meanings about these.
 The first one is that we're talking about old school client/server and peer-to-peer and then we have a much more modern meaning.
 Now, the challenge is we're not exactly sure which one Comp TIA wants us to talk about, so guess what?
 I'm going to mention both really quick.

 Don't worry, it's not that hard.
 Back in the old days, I mean, we're talking back in the 80s, when networking was first coming out, there were two very different ways to look at networking.
 There were companies who had names like Novell Netwear, for example, who you would set up a Novell Netwear server.
 Now this server wasn't running Windows or anything like that, it was running Novell Netwear.
 Which was its own operating system.
 And individual computers, and remember this was really before Windows for the most part.

 So, you had old school DOS computers and these DOS computers would have a little Netware client installed.
 When you ran that client, all the sudden these little computers instead of just having a C drive, suddenly had a Z drive or something like that.
 So, everything that was networking manifested on these little, individual clients as nothing more than a new drive letter.
 That drive letter was storage space on the Netware server itself.
 So, that's where the old term client/server originally came from.